IES Grant Awarded to Study CKLA

-In a first of its kind study, researchers at the Center for Advanced Study of Teaching and Learning (CASTL) at the University of Virginia’s Curry School of Education received a 3.3 million dollar grant from the Institute of Education Sciences.
+In a first of its kind study, researcher Sonia Cabell (formerly at the Center for Advanced Study of Teaching and Learning at the University of Virginia’s Curry School of Education, now at Florida State University) received a 3.3 million dollar grant from the Institute of Education Sciences.
 The grant was awarded to test the fully-developed and widely-implemented Core Knowledge Language Arts (CKLA): Listening and Learning read‐aloud program.
 The researchers will follow children from kindergarten entry to second grade and will investigate the effects of the reading curriculum on their vocabulary skills, listening comprehension, domain knowledge, and ultimately reading comprehension at the end of second grade.
 More than 1,400 children in 48 schools will participate in the study.
 The project started during the summer of 2016, and schools will begin implementing the program in the Fall of 2017.
-Read more from the University of Virginia.
+Read more about this study from IES.

 Impact of Core Knowledge on Third Grade Reading, Writing, English, and Math Achievement